rapolus/GCDataProject/README.md

 ##Extracting the appropriate measurements##

-The second step was to extract only those variables that corresponded to the mean and standard deviation for each measurement.
-The *features_info.txt* has the list of the signals that were measured in the data set.
+The second step required for the course project was to extract only those variables that corresponded to the mean and standard deviation for each measurement.
+The *features_info.txt* has the list of signals that were measured in the data set.
 A total of 33 different signals were measured.

 Further, various variables were estimated from these 33 signals.
 In this project, only those variables which had *mean()* and *std()* in their names were extracted in the final tidy data set.
-These were chosen because only these variables represented the simplest versions of mean and standard deviation (as requested in the course project).
+These were chosen because only these variables represent the simplest definitions of mean and standard deviation.

 This resulted in a total of 66 variables being extracted for the final tidy data set.

 ##Labeling columns and activities with descriptive names##

 To meet the requirements of a tidy data set, all activity labels were replaced with their actual descriptive names.
-This was done by using the *activity_labels.txt* file.
+This was done by using the activity names in the *activity_labels.txt* file.

 Further, the column names that were extracted from the *features.txt* file were appropriately labeled to meet the requirement of a tidy data set.
 The following changes were made to the names of the columns: